Strava Fitness Score Explained — What Does It Really Mean?

 - Originally developed by Andrew Coggan and Hunter Allen

-| Strava Name | Science | Time Window | Meaning |
+| Strava Name | Tracks | Time Window | Meaning |

 |---|---|---|---|

-| Fitness | CTL | 42 days | Long-term training adaptation |
+| Fitness | Training load | 42 days | Long-term training adaptation |

-| Fatigue | ATL | 7 days | Short-term tiredness |
+| Fatigue | Training load | 7 days | Short-term tiredness |

-| Form | TSB | — | Freshness = CTL minus ATL |
+| Form | Difference | — | Freshness = Fitness minus Fatigue |

-Why Is the Strava Fitness Score Important?
+Why is the Strava Fitness Score important?

 - Shows whether your training is actually working